Artist

 This line-up played in 1973 in one of the "Controcanzonissima" concerts held at Rome's Piper, then Di Staso joined

-Logan Dwight and Martino formed Goblin.
+Logan Dwight and Martino formed Goblin and Reale Accademia actually ceased to exist.

 and guitarist Gianfranco Coletta (ex Banco del